cb-42/ATS2020_PG9/README.md

 I. R
 ----

 First you'll need to acquire R itself.
 This can be done directly from [CRAN](https://cran.r-project.org/).
+If R is already installed, we recommend updating to the current version.
+You can check your R verison with 3.6.0.

 II.
 RStudio
 -----------

 Secondly, install the free desktop version of [RStudio](https://rstudio.com/products/rstudio/download/#download).
+We also recommend updating RStudio if a prior installation exists.

 III.
 Course Package
 -------------------